GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

 # Developing applications with GStreamer

-## How do I compile programs that use GStreamer ?
+## How do I compile programs that use GStreamer?

 <!-- FIXME: update for windows, macOS, and meson build, get rid of libtool things -->